ndreey/splitMergeVCF/README.md

 # VCF Wrangle Script

-This bash script automates the process of splitting and merging VCF files to extract:
+This bash script shows the process of splitting and merging VCF files to extract:
 - All variant sites
 - Biallelic SNPs
 - Invariant sites
+- Invariant sites + Biallelic SNPs
-It also merges selected outputs and summarizes key statistics for each resulting file.
+It also merges selected outputs and summarizes statistics for each resulting file.

 ## Requirements

 Ensure the following tools are available in your environment:
 - `bcftools`
-- `tabix`
-- `bash`

-If using a module system (e.g., SLURM), uncomment and modify the appropriate `ml load` lines in the script.
+If using a module system (e.g., SLURM), uncomment or modify the appropriate `ml load` lines in the script.

 ## Usage